eamador1/bookstore-redux/README.md

 # 📖 [BOOKSTORE WITH REDUX] <a name="about-project"></a>

-**BOOKSTORE WITH REDUX** In this project, I lay the foundations for a Bookstore website.
-I create the user interface using React.
+**BOOKSTORE WITH REDUX** In this step, I implement Redux Toolkit inside of the Bookstore React application.
+I setup a Redux store and create a slice to save the state and reducers

 ## 🛠 Built With <a name="built-with"></a>